July Charter: Reactions

 Bangladesh Nationalist Party and many more remained neutral but stated that it would benefit some parties even more, notably the student-led party National Citizen Party.
 BNP later said that it supported state recognition of the charter, but opposed incorporating the July Charter in the constitution.

-While the National Citizen Party refrained from signing the charter demanding its legality immediately, the Communist Party of Bangladesh, the Socialist Party of Bangladesh, the Socialist Party of Bangladesh (Marxist) and the Bangladesh Jatiya Samajtantrik Dal refrained from signing the charter alleging that it distorts the history of the Liberation War of Bangladesh and alters the constitutional principles.
+While the National Citizen Party first refrained from signing the charter demanding its legality immediately, later signed on 16 February 2026.
+The Communist Party of Bangladesh, Socialist Party of Bangladesh, Socialist Party of Bangladesh (Marxist) and Bangladesh Jatiya Samajtantrik Dal refrained from signing the charter alleging that it distorts the history of the Bangladesh Liberation War and alters the constitutional principles.